Code-Institute-Submissions/FitForLife/README.md

 # Testing
 In order to assure that the website performs efficiently and the features carry out the functions that they are created to, I conducted several tests which are outlined in a seperate [document](/test.md).

+# credits
+I would like to thank my father John O' Sullivan for his time, patience and abilibity to explain and help me understand certain parts of the project that I struggled with - his help was invaluable for the duration of this course.
+I would also like to thank Code Institute for their material on Boutique Ado which was a great example for this project.
+Finally, I would like to thank my mentor Precious - who as always, provided constructive feedback and pushed me to develop the project to the best of my ability.